VirtCode/serene-aur/docs/configuration/readme.md

 # optional password to unlock the private key used for package signing
 SIGN_KEY_PASSWORD=none

+# whether to set newly added packages to build automatically
+# this corresponds to the default value of the "enable" setting in the cli
+SCHEDULING_DEFAULT=true

 # default schedules for checking and building the packages
 # for devel packages (i.e. -git) a separate option exists, it is the normal one if unset
 SCHEDULE=0 0 0 * * *